Holy Rosary Church Bozeman, Montana

 The Final Product

 By the end of the project, eighteen of the MM-4 speakers were deployed and thoughtfully placed.
 We carefully equalized and time aligned each speaker using Meyer’s Galileo pre-amp/processor.
-High quality Sennheiser and DPA microphones coupled with a carefully programmed Symetrix audio mixer/processor completes the audio system.
+High quality Sennheiser and DPA microphones coupled with a carefully programmed Symetrix audio mixer/processor completed the audio system.
 Speech is clearly understandable from every seat in the sanctuary.
 The mounting of sound absorbing acoustic panels though advised and greatly needed, was held off for the benefit of organ and choir music, both of which rely upon and benefit from large spaces and extended reverb times.
 The sound system exceeded Father Leo’s sonic goals and continues to be a highly reliable and easy to operate investment for Holy Rosary’s parishioners.